 Soil is unpredictable.
 Rain, ground water, wind, erosion, earthquakes, these can all contribute to soil becoming unstable and then the risk of the Container home moving, sinking, rising, or sliding can occur.

-Most of the time we take soil for granted and see it as stable, however it can shift under the right condition which would then cause a lot of potential problems for your home from being unlevel, to actually becoming damaged and unsafe to live in.
+Most of the time we take soil for granted and see it as stable, however it can shift under the right conditions which would then cause a lot of potential problems for your home.
+The soil could become unleveled which could damage and safety issues.

 A foundation will provide for a solid and stable platform for your new home and will help decrease the risk of structural damage happening to your investment.
 This will also increase the lifespan of your Container home.